 Rescue' to emphasize our association with the PS Botosani and our Romanian Volunteer team.
 Together we may make a difference!

-know between this website and our Facebook pages, but we welcome your comments and suggestions for improvement.
+website and our Facebook pages, but we welcome your comments and suggestions for improvement.

 We are very aware that none of this can be done without you, our supporters, who share, donate, and actively promote our dogs.
 You are our support when things are tough, and without your help,

 we would not be able to continue.
 We thank you for your support always...